seqan/sharg-parser/doc/tutorial/parser/index.md

 the code of `run_program()`, it is only so that we have a working program.

 \htmlonly <details> <summary>Copy and paste this code into the beginning of your application: </summary>  \endhtmlonly
-\snippet doc/tutorial/argument_parser/solution3.cpp program
+\snippet doc/tutorial/parser/solution3.cpp program
 \htmlonly </details> \endhtmlonly

 Your task is now to extend the initialisation function by the following:

-1. Extend your `initialise_argument_parser` function by a parameter that takes a `cmd_arguments` object and adapt the
+1. Extend your `initialise_parser` function by a parameter that takes a `cmd_arguments` object and adapt the
 2. function call in your main function to pass on `args`;
 3. Set the default value of `aggregate_by` to `"mean"`.

-You can now use the variables from `args` to add the following inside of the `initialise_argument_parser` function:
+You can now use the variables from `args` to add the following inside of the `initialise_parser` function:

 3. Add a positional option to the parser that sets the variable `file_path` so our program knows the location of the data file to read in.
 4. Add an option `-y/--year` that sets the variable `year`, which will enable our program to filter the data by only including a season if it got released after the value `year`.